There are now 3 possible online modes for units:

 - This unit will introduce the concepts of public and population dental health and how they relate to dental practice.
 The principles of research methodology and evidence-based dental practice will be taught and students will learn how to choose and use the relevant sources of information to guide their clinical dental practice.

-- Students are able to (1) discuss aspects of public and population health, epidemiology, and primary health care and explain strategies for health maintenance, promotion, screening and disease prevention; (2) appraise the literature on the epidemiology of dental disease; (3) explain the barriers and enablers to dental care among priority populations and develop oral health promotion activities to meet the needs of priority populations explain the formation, composition, function, pathology and virulence of dental biofilms; (4) analyse the private practice and public dental sectors in Australia; (5) outline the principles of research design; (6) apply the principles of evidence-based practice (scientific method, research methodology and statistical analysis); and (7) demonstrate the ability to access, select and use recent, reliable and authoritative sources of relevant information including the use of information technology.
+- Students are able to (1) discuss aspects of public and population health, epidemiology, and primary health care and explain strategies for health maintenance, promotion, screening and disease prevention; (2) appraise the literature on the epidemiology of dental disease; (3) explain the barriers and enablers to dental care among priority populations and develop oral health promotion activities to meet the needs of priority populations.; (4) analyse the private practice and public dental sectors in Australia; (5) outline the principles of research design; (6) apply the principles of evidence-based practice (scientific method, research methodology and statistical analysis); and (7) demonstrate the ability to access, select and use recent, reliable and authoritative sources of relevant information including the use of information technology.

 - Indicative assessments in this unit are as follows: (1) written assessments and (2) practical assessments.
 Further information is available in the unit outline.